domagalski/lifxdev/README.md

 pip install -r requirements.txt
 ```

-Once dependencies are intalled, `lifxdev` can be installed normally:
+Once dependencies are installed, `lifxdev` can be installed normally:

 ```
 sudo python setup.py install
 ```

-`lifxdev` has been tested on Linux in Ubuntu 18.04 and on the Raspberry Pi.
+`lifxdev` has been tested on Linux in Ubuntu 20.04 and on the Raspberry Pi.

 ## Security

 LIFX lights can be controlled by anyone on name same WiFi network as you.
 So
-can the telnet server scripts in this repository.
+can the ZMQ server scripts in this repository.
 Please determine your WiFi
 network configurations accordingly.

 ## Usage